-11. Get Clear on the List of Colleges You’d Like to Apply to
+11. Get Clear on the List of Colleges They'd Like to Apply to

-College applications may be a few years away, but it’s a great time to start brainstorming which schools you might want to attend.
+College applications may be a few years away, but it’s a great time to start brainstorming which schools they might want to attend.

-You can approach this like Goldilocks by listing out your good, better, and best college choices.
+Your teen can approach this like Goldilocks by listing out their good, better, and best college choices.

 Then?
-You might want to open up a conversation with your parents to see what they’re thinking.
+You might want to open up a conversation with them to see what each other is thinking.
 It’s good for everyone to manage their expectations around this huge topic.